Needrima/url-shortener/README.md

 # url-shortener
-Url shortener with Go and Redis
+Url shortener with Go, React and Redis